2Cold2Code/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+    The super() attribute passes the values of the parent to the extended class, much the same as .call() would do in prototypical inheritance.

 ## Project Set up

 Follow these steps to set up and work on your project: